jonashackt/spring-boot-vuejs/README.md

 #### But STOP!
 Webpack & Vue have something much smarter for us to help us with SOP!

-Thanks to my colleague [Daniel](https://www.codecentric.de/team/dre/) who pointed me to the nice proxying feature of Webpack dev-server, we don´t need to configure all the complex CORS stuff anymore!
+Thanks to my colleague [Daniel](https://www.codecentric.de/team/dre/) who pointed me to the nice proxying feature of Webpack dev-server, we don't need to configure all the complex CORS stuff anymore!

 According to [Vue.js Webpack Template](https://vuejs-templates.github.io/webpack/) the only thing we need to [configure is a Proxy](https://vuejs-templates.github.io/webpack/proxy.html) for our webpack dev-server requests.
 This could be done easily in the [frontend/config/index.js](https://github.com/jonashackt/spring-boot-vuejs/blob/master/frontend/config/index.js) inside `dev.proxyTable`: